-Open-source database maker MySQL AB will soon release the alpha version of its Falcon storage engine, designed for high-volume Web server environments, a company executive said this week.
+Open-source database maker MySQL will soon release the alpha version of its Falcon storage engine, designed for high-volume Web server environments, a company executive said Wednesday.

 News of the release slipped out early, but Falcon should be available for download within a week, said Kaj Arno, vice president of community relations for MySQL.